graphql/foundation/mentorship/2020/gsoc/README.md

 ### 3. Add streaming support and error recovery to reference GraphQL parser (medium/hard)

-> **Status:** It's still under consideration whether this should be a GSOC initiative, as it might be important to have this accomplished before the summer begins.

 **Make reference GraphQL parser usable for IDE-like applications by adding error recovery and streaming support.**

-At the moment we have two parser implementations: reference parser from `graphql-js` package which is very simple but fully spec-compliant and `graphql-language-service-parser` which is more advanced (error recovery, streaming, etc.) but is outdated and is hard to support.
+At the moment we have two parser implementations: a reference parser from the `graphql-js` package which is very simple but fully spec-compliant and `graphql-language-service-parser` which is more advanced (error recovery, streaming, etc.) but is outdated and is hard to support for the graphql-js team.
 The challenge of the project would be to bring features of advanced parser into reference parser without losing the performance or code-readability.

-**Expected outcomes:** Switch both GraphiQL and GraphQL LSP server to use reference parser from `grahphql-js`.
+**Expected outcomes:** Switch both GraphiQL and GraphQL LSP server to use the reference parser from `grahphql-js` deprecating `graphql-language-service-parser`.
 In the process, you will learn a lot about GraphQL grammar and advanced parsing techniques.

-The result would be both the existing full text parser in `graphql/language/parser`, as well as a new advanced streaming parser interface, called something like `parseStream`, that would behave like the interface in `graphql-language-service-parser`

-**Number of Participants:** A single developer

 **Skills required/preferred:** JavaScript

 **Mentor:** Ivan Goncharov

 ## Deferred for another mentorship opportunity

----

 ### 1. Help with the documentation redesign (easy/medium)